-The little Queen and her mother spent almost five peaceful years in the safety of the Royal Palace.
+The little Queen of Scots and her mother spent almost five peaceful years in the safety of the Royal Palace.
 But things quickly changed.

 Mary’s guardians opposed the previously arranged agreement of betrothing her to Henry VIII’s son.
 Edward, Prince of Wales was raised as a Protestant, Mary was a Catholic.
 This just wouldn’t work out for Catholic Scotland.

-So, a new marriage was arranged for her, and Mary sailed to France to marry the Dauphin François.
+So, a new marriage was arranged for her, and Mary Queen of Scots sailed to France to marry the Dauphin François.

 The Queen of Scots got married to her cousin Lord Darnley in the palace’s private chapel.
 Darnley was a drunk, and an unfaithful gambler.

 He became jealous of Mary’s Italian secretary, Rizzio, and along with some Protestant conspirators, Darnley murdered the Italian.
 And it happened in front of the Queen, who was six months pregnant at the time.